codeforamerica/sqs-entity-resolution/README.md

     `SzRetryableError` is encountered, this sets how long to wait before attemping the next Senzing op.

-_Mounts in docker-compose.yaml:_

-Similar to the consumer, this mount is configured in docker-compose.yaml:

-    volumes:
-      - ~/.aws:/home/senzing/.aws

 ### Exporter

 Spinning up the exporter middleware (this is intended to be an ephemeral